Skip to main content

 2. Protect Your Flow Time

 Block 2-3 hour chunks for deep creative work.
 No meetings, no Slack, no phone.
-Let Zone On handle the focus; you handle protecting the time.
+Some people kick off the block with a Zone On focus ritual.

 3. Separate Creation from Editing